 PRISON FELLOWSHIP'S VIRTUAL 5K

 There are people in your community living with the burden of a criminal record.
-Their past limits their access to housing, employment, and other things they need to lead a full and productive life, long after they have paid their debt to society and turned their lives around.
+Even after they have paid their debt to society, their past limits their access to education, jobs, housing, voting, and other things they need to lead a full and productive life.

-During April, you can show your support for second chances by participating in our virtual 5K.
-No matter where you are you can run or walk for yourself, a loved one, or a neighbor who has been affected by incarceration.
+We all want to be treated with dignity and have the opportunity to reach our potential.
+Show your support for second chances by participating in our virtual 5K!
+No matter where you are, you can run or walk for yourself, a loved one, or a neighbor who has been affected by incarceration.

 Are you ready to get moving for second chances?
 Register today!